SAP Standards

 What Happens After the Appeal is Submitted?

-After the appeal is submitted, the Financial Aid department to review the appeal application within 2-3 weeks.
+After the appeal is submitted, the Financial Aid department will review the appeal application within 2-3 weeks.
 During this time, if the Financial Aid department needs more clarification or documentation, they will email your panther email.